-- df (pandas DataFrame) The data frame containing the feature subset file. - subset (str, optional) Name of a pre-defined feature subset.
-Defaults to None. - sign (str, optional) Value of the sign.
+- df (pandas.DataFrame) The data frame containing the feature subset file. - subset (Optional[str]) Name of a pre-defined feature subset.
+Defaults to None. - sign (Optional[str]) Value of the sign.
 Defaults to None.

 - ValueError If any columns are missing from the subset file. - ValueError If any of the columns contain invalid values.